-We’ve all been there: feeling under the weather and not knowing if you should go to the doctor or not.
-A debilitating headache, a persistent cough, a general feeling of malaise—these have all driven us to pop a non-prescribed pill or two.
-As a rule of thumb, though, we should always err on the side of caution and see a medical professional when possible.
+You've been there: feeling under the weather and not knowing whether you should go to the doctor or not.
+A debilitating headache, a persistent cough, a general feeling of malaise—these have all driven you to pop a non-prescription pill or two.
+As a rule of thumb, though, you should always err on the side of caution and see a medical professional when possible.
 These five symptoms will warrant a trip to the doctor ASAP.

-We all get tired, especially after a long day’s work, but it’s quite different if you get tired while doing things that didn’t bother you before.
+You get tired, especially after a long day’s work.
+However, it’s a different situation if you get tired while doing things that usually didn’t bother you before.
 A good indicator is climbing stairs.
-If you’re usually out of breath when you get to the top of the staircase, your body could be telling you to go the doctor.
-Running out of breath while climbing up the stairs may be a symptom of a heart condition, or COPD (Chronic Obstructive Pulmonary Disease) like emphysema or chronic bronchitis.
+If you’re usually out of breath when you get to the top of the staircase, your body could be telling you to go to the doctor.
+Running out of breath while climbing up the stairs may be a symptom of a heart condition or COPD (Chronic Obstructive Pulmonary Disease) like emphysema or chronic bronchitis.

-As the outermost organ of the body, the skin is an often overlooked but great indicator of what’s happening within.
-Dry and itchy skin is pretty normal, especially in certain seasons, but sudden dryness or itchiness or even discoloration, could be a sign of something serious.
-A dark patch of skin on your neck, armpit and groin may indicate high insulin levels, and is often seen as an early sign of diabetes.
-Thick, dry, and scaly skin on the other hand could signal high blood pressure and kidney problems.
+The skin is an often overlooked indicator of what’s happening inside your body.
+Dry and itchy skin is typical, especially in certain seasons.
+However, sudden dryness or itchiness, or even discoloration, could be a sign of something serious.
+A dark patch of skin on your neck, armpit, and groin may indicate high insulin levels.
+It might also be an early sign of diabetes.
+On the other hand, thick, dry, and scaly skin could hint at high blood pressure and kidney problems.
 If you have any of these symptoms, visit a doctor ASAP.

-Skipping breakfast and quickly standing up may make you feel a little lightheaded, but constant dizziness is something that you need to be concerned about.
-Always having to steady yourself, pale skin, or weak knees—these are classic symptoms of anemia.
+Skipping breakfast and quickly standing up may make you feel a little lightheaded, but constant dizziness is something you should pay attention to.
+Do you have pale skin?
+Are you always weak in the knees and not in the rom-com kind of way?
+Do you always have to steady yourself?
+These are classic symptoms of anemia.
 Recurrent instances of dizziness could also require a visit with your cardiologist, as it could also point to potential heart trouble.

 Of course, aside from these five, check for COVID-19 symptoms like fever, dry cough, tiredness, aches and pains, sore throat, diarrhea, loss of taste or smell, or skin rashes.
 Serious symptoms include difficulty breathing or shortness of breath, chest pain or pressure, and loss of speech or movement.
 If you have these symptoms, consult with a doctor right away.